-Revenue has fluctuated over the years as the Company has switched from producing at Cerro Prieto to Batamote and now back to Cerro Prieto and is higher than the previous quarter as the previous quarter had a 45-day government
+Total gold produced has fluctuated over the years as the Company has switched from producing at Cerro Prieto to Batamote and now back to Cerro Prieto.
+The average grade and recovery are different for each ore body and thus produce vastly different results.